chrisdoc/thesis/thesis.md

 visible in the A1 data stream.
 The events detected by the monitoring units from each terminal depends on the type of terminal.
-While it is not feasible to cover all events (complete list of events is shown in Tab. [tab:eventtype]), we only describe the ones –highlighted in the table– used in our system.
+While it is not feasible to cover all events (complete list of events is shown in Table [tab:eventtype]), we only describe the ones –highlighted in the table– used in our system.

 #### Calls